Contents of a place-name alias table

 - Continue the steps for creating the locator.

-Using this locator, a location can be searched either by the address or its place name.
+Using this locator, a location can be searched by either the address or its place name.